 Miuccia Prada built her family’s luxury leather bag business into a fashion empire.
 Her designs are consistently among the most directional and subsequently imitated, season after season.

-Every season’s go-to makeup artist: McGrath’s deft use of color and statement-making beauty looks on various runways set a standard and ultimately led to work on multiple ad campaigns as a celebrity makeup artist and as a consultant for various beauty brands.
+Every season’s go-to makeup artist: McGrath’s deft use of color and statement-making beauty looks on various runways set a standard, ultimately leading to work on multiple ad campaigns as a celebrity makeup artist and consultant for various beauty brands.
 She continues to create beautiful looks on multiple international runways every fashion season.

 Angela Ahrendts, (CEO of Burberry)

-Ahrendts took English heritage brand Burberry into the 21st century.
-Under Ahrendt’s guidance, Burberry has evolved into one of the most recognizable luxury names in fashion.
+Ahrendts took the English heritage brand Burberry into the 21st century.
+Under Ahrendt’s guidance, Burberry has become one of the fashion’s recognizable luxury names.
 The brand’s digital initiatives within the industry have been groundbreaking, and it boasts nearly 13 million fans on Facebook.

 Delphine Arnault (Board of Directors at both Dior and LVMH)

-Yes, she’s LVMH chief Bernard Arnault’s daughter, but she’s a businesswoman in her right.
-Arnault has the potential to be France’s most prominent businesswoman.
-She has proven herself to be more than just an heiress by working her way up the ranks at the world’s largest luxury goods company.
-She now sits on the Board of Directors at both Dior and LVMH and could one day inherit it all.
+Yes, she’s LVMH chief Bernard Arnault’s daughter, but she’s a businesswoman.
+Arnault could potentially be France’s most prominent businesswoman.
+She has proven to be more than just a heiress; she has led the world’s largest luxury goods company ranks.
+She now sits on the Board of Directors at Bior and LVMH and could inherit it all one day.

 Franca Sozzani, (Editor-in-Chief of Vogue Italia)

-Sozzani has been a pioneer in bringing Vogue Italia into the digital age, democratizing fashion, and making a point to feature plus-size and non-white models.
+Sozzani has pioneered Vogue Italia into the digital age, democratizing fashion and highlighting plus-size and non-white models.
 While some of her decisions have met with controversy, they’ve always encouraged meaningful discussions.